-Stokes Lawrence has a long history of supporting and developing women leaders in the firm.
-More than half of all of the firm's attorneys are women, and 50% of the firm’s shareholders are women, including the firm’s Managing Shareholder.
+Stokes Lawrence has a long history of supporting and developing women leaders.
+We are a majority women-owned firm, with women constituting 56% of our equity shareholders, including our Managing Shareholder.
 These ratios are not new.
-In fact, for several years in the mid-2000s, a majority of the firm’s owners were women and all members of the firm’s Executive Committee were women.
+In fact, for several years in the mid-2000s, a majority of the firm’s owners were women, and all members of the Executive Committee were women.

 We believe it is our culture of fairness, respect and opportunity that helps make Stokes Lawrence a great place to work.
 We take great care to ensure those who join the firm share our values and contribute to our constructive culture.
 As a result, we have built a strong firm where all of our employees--women and men--can thrive.

 Some of the firm’s policies also contribute to a successful environment for our women attorneys, including offering 12 weeks of paid family leave to all new parents (women and men), offering flexible work arrangements, and not having a “mommy track” for partners.